Adityaakr/crosschain-bridge-fastfill/solver-sdk/lib/stxn/README.md

-# STXN Smart Contracts v2
+# Solver + CallBreaker Smart Contracts v2

 A modular and extensible transaction execution system built to power scalable smart interactions in the Web3 ecosystem.
-STXN v2 leverages off-chain computation, DAG-based execution, and a solver marketplace for cost-efficient, user-friendly, and interoperable infrastructure.
+Solver + CallBreaker v2 leverages off-chain computation, DAG-based execution, and a solver marketplace for cost-efficient, user-friendly, and interoperable infrastructure.

 ---

 ## 🚀 Overview

-STXN provides a hybrid infrastructure to allow seamless execution of user-defined operations (CallObjects) through off-chain solvers and smart contract execution layers.
+Solver + CallBreaker provides a hybrid infrastructure to allow seamless execution of user-defined operations (CallObjects) through off-chain solvers and smart contract execution layers.
 The system focuses on:

 - **Cost reduction** through off-chain computation and optimized execution
 - **Frictionless user onboarding** with gasless objective submission